List of EastEnders characters introduced in 2020: Suki Panesar

-Suki Panesar (also Kaur), played by Balvinder Sopal, first appears in episode 6069, originally broadcast on 27 January 2020.
+Suki Panesar, played by Balvinder Sopal, first appears in episode 6069, originally broadcast on 27 January 2020.
 The character was mentioned on-screen before her introduction, but further details about the character and Sopal's casting details were announced on 22 December 2019.
-Suki is introduced as the mother of Kheerat Panesar (Jaz Deol), Jags Panesar (Amar Adatia), Vinny Panesar (Shiv Jalota) and Ash Kaur (Gurlaine Kaur Garcha).
-The character is billed as the "fiercely protective" and "larger than life" matriarch of the established Panesar family who "always knows best" and is "not one to be reckoned with".
+Suki is introduced as the mother of Kheerat (Jaz Deol), Jags (Amar Adatia), Vinny (Shiv Jalota) and Ash (Gurlaine Kaur Garcha).
+The character was billed as the "fiercely protective" and "larger than life" matriarch of the established Panesar family who "always knows best" and is "not one to be reckoned with".
 Sopal expressed her delight at joining the soap and deemed the role "a dream come true".
-Jon Sen, the show's executive producer, commented that Sopal provides "a unique blend of steeliness and charm" to the role.
+Jon Sen, the show's executive producer, said that Sopal brings "a unique blend of steeliness and charm" to the role.

-Following the introduction of her children in 2019, it is revealed that Suki is terminally ill and wants to reunite with Ash, who left the family following Suki's disapproval of her sexuality and abortion.
-Sen deemed it obvious that the Panesar children were "under the shadow of an overbearing matriarch", which leads to Suki's arrival.
-Sen later added that "she comes in and gives shape to that family. [...]
-She is powerful and ruthless, and yet you wouldn't think she'd say boo to a goose, so she's got this kind of fantastic Machiavellian narcissism in a way, and it's just wonderful to watch."
-The character's stories focus on her estranged relationship with Ash and multiple secrets that are revealed in the family.
-Huw Fullerton of the Radio Times predicted that Suki would "fit right in" to the soap.

-For her portrayal of Suki, Sopal was longlisted for Best Villain at the 2020 Inside Soap Awards, and came second in the Digital Spy Reader Awards' Best Newcomer category.